 The air emissions inventory for the RMDP is based on the identification of air contaminants and estimated emission rates for the proposed Project.
 Emissions of VOC.
-NO_x , CO, SO_x , PM{10} , and $PM{2.5}$ were calculated for the construction-related emission sources.
+NO_x , CO, SO_x , PM{10} , and $PM{2.5}$ were construction-related calculated for the emission sources.
 Construction-related emissions were calculated for off-road construction equipment, and for each year during the projected construction period.
-Note that while not required by NEPA, in addition to the construction scenario discussed in the Final EIS/EIR, i.e., 2008-2016, this analysis includes disclosure of an additional construction schedule of 2010-2018.
-No operation-related emissions were calculated for the originally proposed Project because once the structures are in place, only incidental emissions associated with inspections, maintenance and repair events would be generated.
+Note that while not required by NEPA, in addition to the construction scenario discussed in the Draft EIS/EIR, i.e., 2008-2016, this analysis includes disclosure of an additional construction schedule of 2010-2018.
+No operation-related emissions were calculated for the proposed Project because once the structures are in place, only incidental emissions associated inspections, maintenance and repair events would be generated.
 (See also 40 C.F.R. § 93.153(c)(2).)

-13 U.S. Army Corps of Engineers.
-Memorandum For All Major Subordinate Commanders, and District Commanders, Subject: EPA's Clean Air Act (CAA) General Conformity Rule, from
+12 U.S. Army Corps of Engineers.
+Memorandum For All Major Subordinate Commanders, and

-Lester Edelman, Chief Counsel, USACE (CECC-E).
+For All Major Subordinate Commanders, and District Commanders, Subject: EPA's Clean Air Act (CAA) General Conformity Rule, from Lester Edelman, Chief Counsel, USACE (CECC-E).
 (April 20, 1994).

-For purposes of this final conformity determination, it is assumed that the annual emissions in a given year would be essentially the same for each alternative.
-However, the overall length of the construction period might be shorter or longer than the originally proposed Project (Alternative 2) under a given alternative.
+For purposes of this draft conformity determination, it is assumed that the annual emissions in a given year would be essentially the same for each alternative.
+However, the overall length of construction period might be shorter or than proposed longer the Project (Alternative 2) under a given alternative.
 For example, the construction period for Alternative 3 would be approximately two months shorter than for Alternative 2.
-(See Final EIS/EIR, Subsection 4.7.5.6.1.)
+(See Draft EIS/EIR, Subsection 4.7.5.6.1.)
 These differences would not substantially change the findings of this conformity analysis, as Alternative 2 includes the maximum development scenario of all the alternatives.

-The Corps has identified the least environmentally damaging practicable alternative (LEDPA), which is similar to Modified Alternative 3 in the Final EIS/EIR.
-(See Record of Decision, Appendix A, final Act section Clean Water 404(b)(1)alternative analysis.)
-This conformity analysis accounts for the potential emissions associated with Alternative 3, and hence the LEDPA, because it assumes the maximum scenario associated emission with Alternative 2.
-Because this analysis reflects the maximum development scenario, the LEDPA emissions would not exceed the emissions levels discussed herein.
+The Corps has identified a Draft LEDPA (Least Environmentally Damaging Practicable Alternative), which is similar to (See Final EIS/EIR, Alternative 3.
+Appendix F1.0.
+Draft 404(b)(1)Alternatives Analysis.)
+This conformity analysis accounts for the potential emissions associated with Alternative 3, and hence the Draft LEDPA, because it assumes the maximum emission scenario associated with Alternative 2.
+However, the Corps intends update the Final Conformity Determination, as needed, to reflect the emissions associated with the Corps' approval of a LEDPA.
+In any event, because this analysis reflects the maximum development scenario, the LEDPA emissions would not exceed the emissions levels discussed herein.

 The RMDP infrastructure would facilitate build-out of the approved Specific Plan.
-However, as discussed in Section 5.2, the Corps would not practicably control emissions associated with such build-out, nor would it retain continuing program responsibility over the originally proposed Project once the construction activities in and over navigable waters of the United States/waters of the United States are completed.14 Thus, emissions related to build-out of the approved Specific Plan were not included in this conformity determination.
+However, as discussed in Section 5.2, the Corps would not practicably control emissions associated with such build-out, nor would it retain continuing program responsibility over the proposed Project once the construction activities in and over navigable waters of the United States/waters of the United States are completed.13 Thus, emissions related to build-out of the approved Specific Plan were not included in this conformity determination.